-- (1) Prosecutions for offences against section 38 may be conducted by any person who - - (a) comes within a class of employees referred to in section 235(1)(a) or (c); or - (b) is employed in the department principally assisting the Minister in the administration of Part 4, and who is authorised by the Minister to do so.
+- (1) Prosecutions for offences against section 9(2) in respect of a child who has not complied with section 11I or against section 38 may be conducted by any person who - comes within a class of employees referred to in section 235(1)(a) or (c); or - is employed in the department principally assisting the Minister in the administration of Part 4, and who is authorised by the Minister to do so.

-- (2) Subsection (1) does not limit the ability of a person to commence or conduct the prosecution of an offence if the person has authority at law to do so. - (3) A certificate purporting to have been issued by the Minister stating that a person has power under subsection (1) to conduct prosecutions is evidence in any proceedings that the person has that power.
+- (2) Subsection (1) does not limit the ability of a person to commence or conduct the prosecution of an offence if the person has authority at law to do so. - A certificate purporting to have been issued by the Minister stating that a person has power under subsection (1) to conduct prosecutions is evidence in any proceedings that the person has that power.